schamberg97/express-normalizeurl/README.md

 ```

 ## Recommendations
-* do not serve static files with node dirctly
+* do not serve static files with node directly
 * use case sensitive and strict routing

 ```js